esalman/esalman.github.io/about.md

    </tbody>
 </table>

-1. I have vowed not to purchase a phone again that costs upward of $200-250.
+1. I have vowed not to purchase a phone again that costs upwards of $200-250.

 *Thank You for reading!*